 This Italian sandwich started as pork chops and sausage over angel hair pasta.
-Now we have a handy new slow-cooked version of a beloved family recipe. —Debra Goforth, Newport, TN
+Now we have a handy new slow-cooked version of a beloved family recipe. —Debra Goforth, Newport, Tennessee

 - 3 bone-in pork loin chops (7 ounces each)

-- 4 Italian sausage links (4 ounces each)
+- 4 Johnsonville® Mild Italian Sausage Links (4 ounces each)

 - 1 can (28 ounces) whole plum tomatoes, undrained